Welcome.

 Not that the alchemists appreciated them.

 Yadleen gave Master Baig a moment to take over.
 When he did not, her sense of unease deepened.
-Still, she drew herself up a little more and continued, “Then you should understand that our work helps human souls depart to the afterlife, but it’s not our primary purpose.
-Our duty is to keep the bhūtas in check.
-Fabricating wights is merely a means to that end.
-When a bhūta is particularly restless, it needs to be put to work, and bone is the best medium to harness a spirit.
-In other words, no necromancer has any obligation to accommodate your grandmother’s request.
-If anything, the Chorus demands that we use great discretion with choosing the right bones.
+Still, she drew herself up a little further and continued, “Then you should understand that our duty is not to help human souls depart to the afterlife.
+That’s only an incidental benefit.
+Our duty is to keep the bhūtas in check, and fabricating wights to put the most restless spirits to work is merely a means to that end.
+If anything, the Chorus demands that we use great discretion during the fabrication process.
 Bones tainted by great dishonor can only give rise to something monstrous.”

 Rajeev scrunched up his nose.
 “Enlighten me.
 Where in the Epics of Ātaparara does it say that Unnaming taints someone’s bones?
 Where does it mention Unnaming at all?”